 - Build relationships with people with disabilities.
 Research informs us that those who have authentic relationships with people with disabilities act in less prejudicial ways and have greater disability acceptance. - Don't avoid social interactions with people with disabilities.
-It is a form of ableism.
+It is a form of ableism, which refers to societal attitudes, structures, and policies that devalue people with disabilities.